Laurence Mark Wythe: Midnight

 Commissioned in 2014 by producer Sanan Aly who is of Azerbaijan descent, the show is based on the play Citizens of Hell by Elchin, one of Baku's foremost figures and playwrights.
 The world premiere production took place in Seoul, Korea in 2016 and the English speaking premiere was at the Union Theatre in London in 2017.
+The show returned to Seoul repeatedly during 2019-2023, with the original London production being recreated alongside the existing Korean production.

 The Lost Christmas

 This family musical was presented in the West End in 2008 at the Trafalgar Studios and later at Waterloo East Theatre.
 The show has seen numerous productions by youth theatre groups, licensed through Broadway Musicals.

 Danni Hero

-Wythe and Knapman won the commission in May 2015 to write a show for the Core Theatre Corby and the show premiered there in October 2016.
+Wythe and Knapman won the commission in May 2015 to write a show for Made in Corby and the show premiered at the Core at Corby Cube in October 2016 as Danny Hero.
 The story is of a child who mourns the loss of a father and finds comfort in a fantasy world of superheroes... when a malevolent property developer arrives in town, Danni is the only one who can see through his lies and is forced to step up and save the day.
 The show is licensed through Broadway Musicals.